Text Link

 How bulimia affects your period

-Bulimia nervosa (BN) may cause changes in your menstrual cycle, or period.
-It has been known to shorten cycles, stop the period for a short period of time, give you more periods, and cause a light flow during the cycle.
-All of these changes indicate that there are hormonal disruptions that are occurring with bulimia.
-(1)
+Bulimia nervosa, in particular, has been known to shorten cycles, stop menstruation all together for a short period of time, cause cycles to occur at irregular intervals, give you more periods than normal, or cause a light flow during the cycle.

 Last updated on